petrcechura/Song-book/README.md

   * make 4.3 (or newer)
   * curl 8.5.0 (or newer) (TODO not necessary now)
   * python3.12 (or newer)
-### RUN A BACKEND
+### RUN A BACKEND (linux)
   ```
   # activate virtual environment
   source env/bin/activate
   # run a server
   cd django-server && python3 manage.py runserver
   ```
+### RUN A FLUTTER APP
+  * Open VS Code
+  * install `Flutter` extension
+  * run `flutter/lib/main.dart`
 ## DEVELOPMENT NOTES
-Please note that this repository was initially used for CLI application written in C++, providing similar functionality
+Please note that this repository was initially used for CLI application written in C++, providing similar functionality, but locally, without server.
+The CLI application is still part of this repository and it is planned to synchronize its functionality with Django-backend.
+However right now, its database is rather simple (JSON file only), thus this task remains for the future.
+### GOALS FOR CLI APP
+  [x] CRUD operations over song database
+  [x] Features to sort/backup database
+  [x] LaTeX conversion feature
+  []  Implement SQL table instead of raw JSON
+  []  Add tasks for fetching/pushing songs from/to Django-backend
+  []  Implement user auth. system